 The best thing to ask anyone who uses the word innovation is: what do you mean when you say that?

 Most of the time people have no idea what they mean.
+Or they mean they’re doing something they do most days.
 And once they admit this, that’s when you offer the definition above.